The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 This section explains vcr’s internal design and architecture.

 vcr was “ported” from the Ruby gem (aka, library) of the same name1.
 Because it was ported from Ruby, an object-oriented programming language I thought it would be easier to use an object system in R that most closely resemble that used in Ruby (at least in my opinion).
 This thinking lead to choosing R6.
-The exported functions users interact with are not R6 classes, but are rather normal R functions.
-However, most of the internal code in the package uses R6.
-Thus, familiarity with R6 is important for people that may want to contribute to vcr, but not required at all for vcr users.
+Since v2 we’ve mostly removed use of R6 throughout the package.

 Principles